 You may see LARGE BULK ITEM CHARGE or SMALL BULK ITEM CHARGE on your invoice.
 These charges refer to items that don’t fit in your bags or Curby cart, such as appliances (large bulk), furniture (large bulk), microwaves (small bulk) or shop vacs (small bulk).
 Collection of these items is not included in your monthly charge for trash collection.
 If you believe this charge was made in error, please contact us.

-- 5. What is the Eaton charge that appears on my bill?
+- 5. What is the state/county/local surcharge on my bill?

 - 1. What is my recycling day?

 - 2. Does Granger accept electronics for recycling?